West Ipoh Span Expressway

-The West Ipoh Span Expressway (WISE) is a planned sixty-seven-kilometre (67 km) highway in the state of Perak, Malaysia, spanning from Gopeng to Kuala Kangsar.
+The E41 West Ipoh Span Expressway (WISE) is a planned sixty-seven-kilometre (67 km) highway in the state of Perak, Malaysia, spanning from Gopeng to Kuala Kangsar.
 The 67 km expressway, which will have three lanes in both directions, will start and pass through Gopeng, Siputeh, Manong, and end in Kuala Kangsar.
 It's the solution of the traffic congestion in North-South Expressway particularly at the Menora Tunnel.

-It is expected to start construction at early June by Perak MB (Saarani Mohamad).
+The Ministry of Works granted a six month extension for approval to the concessionaire in March despite construction delays.
+It is expected to start construction after September 2026 according to the works minister Datuk Seri Alexander Nanta Linggi.

 Features

 Bertandang Rest Area

 This rest area has a design that look like the Sungai Buloh OBR or the Ayer Keroh one, and it has a food court, petrol station, lounge, toilets and lots of parking.

 Berlunjur Rest Area

 It has the same facillties except it is dedicated to have a motel and an administration building.